HyperlyBola/Club-Penguin-Minecraft/README.md

 ![alt text](https://i.imgur.com/onqU50Q.png)

 * Go to https://github.com/HyperlyBola/Club-Penguin-Minecraft/releases and install the latest version.
 (Ignore source code)
+* Extract everything to the folder of the instance you just made
 * Check keybindings and configs to be sure they all work

 ![alt text](https://i.imgur.com/U2BxWxZ.gif)